 Budget Ideas for Closet Island Countertops

 There are several ways to save a bit of money and still get a beautiful closet.
+When the budget is tight, try some of these walk in closet island ideas:

 - Since it is so readily available, Carrara marble is typically one of the cheaper countertop materials.
 It is often priced well below any other stone and it looks classic and timeless.